-Aside from Sunday, the Broncos' defense has been excellent in recent weeks.
+Aside from Sunday, the Broncos defense has been excellent in recent weeks.
 Von Miller, who was sidelined on Sunday, has emerged as one of the best young linebackers in the league.

 The offense has improved in recent weeks.
 On Sunday, Denver seemed to take advantage of a confused Vikings defense.
-Minnesota's secondary left wide receiver Demaryius Thomas wide open on multiple occasions, which helped the rookie amass 144 yards on four receptions and two touchdowns.
+Minnesota's secondary left wide receiver Demaryius Thomas wide open on multiple occasions, which helped the rookie accrue 144 yards on four receptions and two touchdowns.

-The Broncos' offensive line has improved, and was particularly effective on Sunday, as well.
+The Broncos offensive line has improved, and was particularly effective on Sunday, as well.
 At the start of the third quarter, the Broncos moved the ball up the field with ease as Willis McGahee rushed for three straight carries of 11, 14, and nine yards.
 In his first two carries to start the fourth quarter, McGahee took advantage of holes that helped him gain 17 and 24 yards.
 McGahee has already rushed for 886 yards this season.

 Which brings us back to Tebow.
 There seems to be too much bashing and too much adoration for the second-year quarterback.
 He does have mechanical problems with his throw, and he's not a wizard who magically changed the Broncos.
 However, he is an offensive threat, and has been effective under the circumstances with his rushing ability.

-He can't be solely credited with the success of the team and he's not nearly as bad as many of his critics have him out to be.
+He can't be solely credited with the success of the team and he's not nearly as bad as many of his critics have made him out to be.

 Denver's 6-1 record under Tebow shouldn't be the gauge of Tebow's value.
 Though wins and losses are very important, they often don't tell the full story of a quarterback's performance.
-Jay Fiedler, who was the Dolphins' starter between 2000-2003, had an excellent 35-17 win-loss record in four seasons, but wasn't especially talented, and eventually faded off into quarterback obscurity.
+Jay Fiedler, the Dolphins' starter between 2000-2003, had an excellent 35-17 win-loss record in four seasons, but wasn't especially talented, and eventually faded off into quarterback obscurity.

 It's difficult to look at Tebow and have a firm opinion on whether he's the reason the Broncos are suddenly winning.
 This is a quarterback who threw just eight passes in a 17-10 victory over the hapless Chiefs.
 Tebow hasn't completed half his passes this season, yet he may have sent the Broncos to the playoffs when he rushed for 118 yards against the Raiders in a 38-24 win on Nov.
 6.

 In other words, these are mixed results.
-Tebow may very well have a great career ahead of him, but to use the Broncos' results over the past seven games to argue for or against him is misguided.
+Tebow may very well have a great career ahead of him, but to use the Broncos' results over the past seven games to argue for or against him is foolish.